19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Economy/Coins.md

 | 10gp                                   |       100 coins (1mp) |
 | Gem (gp)                               |             10x coins |

 That being said, for prices of items, you should reference the [Items](../../Items%20and%20Gear/Items.md) themselves.
-The [Detailed Price Master List](Detailed%20Price%20Master%20List.md) has an expanded list of items.
+The [Detailed Price Master List](Detailed%20Price%20Master%20List.md) has an expanded list of mundane items.

+For magical items, this conversion table should work well enough.